joehalloran/sql-coursework/README.md

 With this strategy, I then wanted to create a script that would set up the database tables.
 I used the Python SQL Alchemy module *(SQL Alchemy - The Database Toolkit for Python (2017))*, which provides an ORM.
 This offers a means of visualising the database by creating tables as Python classes.
 The `database_setup.py` script (see Appendix 3) was created for this purpose.

-The following tables were created:
+The following database was created:

 ```
 show tables;